yum-food/TaSTT/README.md

    2. ~~Text-to-text interface.
 Type in terminal, show in game.~~ DONE
    3. ~~Speech-to-text interface.
 Speak out loud, show in game.~~ DONE
 4. Optimization
-   1. Utilize the avatar 3.0 SDK's ability to drive parameters to reduce the total # of parameters (and therefore OSC messages & sync events).
-Note that the parameter memory usage may not decrease.
+   1. ~~Utilize the avatar 3.0 SDK's ability to drive parameters to reduce the total # of parameters (and therefore OSC messages & sync events).
+Note that the parameter memory usage may not decrease.~~ DONE
-   2. Optimize FX layer.
+   2. ~~Optimize FX layer.
 We have 14k animations and a 1.2 million line FX layer.
-Something must be rethought to bring these numbers down.
+Something must be rethought to bring these numbers down.~~ DONE
    3. ~~Implement multicore YAML parsing.
 This will make working with large animators much more practical.~~ DONE
    4. ~~Transcription engine sleep interval increases exponentially up to 1-2